 So whenever I spot a vintage caravan, I can help but take a look and compare it to my own little Sprite at home.
 I I took these photos a while ago at a vintage festival but thought that we could all do with a bit of inspiration for our future travels or for our own caravan makeovers at the moment.

 I love the streamlined shape of the roof of this caravan.
-Does anyone know what make or model it is?
-I think it looks a bit like a loaf of bread – and the cream and brown colours certainly add to this look!
+Apparently it’s a Cheltenham model and I think it looks a bit like a loaf of bread – and the cream and brown colours certainly add to this look!

 The interior is pretty-much untouched since the caravan was made and it’s great to see the original wooden over-head cupboards and banquette seats.

 And you can’t beat an original retro JVC Transistor television for your evening entertainment in a vintage caravan, can you??

 The joy of owning an original caravan is sourcing lots of lovely original accessories to adorn the interior.
 The soda syphons, apple ice bucket and patterned coasters are the perfect decor for the fold-out table.